haesleinhuepf/bia-bob/README.md

     your_library.compute_sum(a:int,b:int) -> int

-    * Determines the difference between a and b your_library.compute_difference(a:int,b:int) -> int
+    * Determines the difference between a and b your_library.compute_difference(a:int, b:int) -> int

     """
 ```

 Note that the syntax should be pretty much as shown above: A bullet point with a short description and a code-snippet just below.
+You can also generate the `list_bia_bob_plugins` function as demonstrated in [this notebook](https://github.com/haesleinhuepf/stackview/blob/c87b59b896aeef9c0b60928b169027d1480c14e9/docs/generate_bia_bob_connector.ipynb).
 Please only list the most important functions.
-If the list of all plugins extending BiA-Bob becomes too long, the prompt will exceed chatGPT's maximum prompt length.
+If the list of all plugins extending BiA-Bob becomes too long, the prompt will exceed the maximum prompt length.

-You can also generate the `list_bia_bob_plugins` function as demonstrated in [this notebook]().

 ## Similar projects